Criminal Trespass by a Long-term Guest

 Process

-The owner's (or tenant's or person with apparent authority to act for the owner or tenant's) first step is to give the long-term guest notice to leave the residence.
+The first step is for the owner (or the tenant or the person with apparent authority to act for the owner or tenant) to give the long-term guest notice to leave the residence.
 This notice to leave the residence can be in writing or oral.

 If the long-term guest does not leave after receiving the notice, the owner or tenant can call the police and ask them to remove the guest.
 The police will determine whether the person is a tenant or a long-term guest.